graeme-a-stewart/apocalypse/README.md

-# apocalypse
+# Apocalypse

-Some numerical experiments on "apocalyptic" numbers
+Some numerical experiments on "apocalyptic" numbers.

+Main useful codes are in this directory.
+In `misc` there are a few notebooks for tests and benchmarks.